Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Under (152.5)

-Xavier's record against the spread so far this season is 16-15-0, while Pittsburgh's is 21-11-0.
-A total of 19 out of the Musketeers' games this season have hit the over, and 20 of the Panthers' games have gone over.
-The teams score 156.3 points per game, 3.8 more points than this matchup's total.
+Xavier is 16-15-0 against the spread, while Pittsburgh's ATS record this season is 21-11-0.
+In terms of hitting the over, games involving the Musketeers are 19-12-0 and the Panthers are 20-12-0.
+The teams score an average of 156.3 points per game, 3.8 more points than this matchup's total.
 Xavier has a 4-6 record against the spread while going 6-4 overall over the last 10 contests.
-Pittsburgh has gone 6-4 against the spread and 6-4 overall in its last 10 contests.
+Pittsburgh has gone 6-4 against the spread and 6-4 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.